grnet/synnefo/snf-app/docs/src/develop.rst

 To initialise south migrations in your database the following commands must be executed::

-    $ synnefo-manage syncdb       # Create / update the database with the south tables
+    $ snf-manage syncdb       # Create / update the database with the south tables
-    $ synnefo-manage migrate db   # Perform migration in the database
+    $ snf-manage migrate db   # Perform migration in the database

 Note that syncdb will create the latest models that exist in the db app, so some migrations may fail.
 If you are sure a migration has already taken place you